Susie Glaze once performed on Broadway, so maybe her unique approach to songs should be expected.

 The Prine show was last May at Merlefest, the annual roots festival at Wilkes Community College in Wilkesboro, North Carolina.
 Glaze watched Prine perform from the side of the stage.

-“Sitting there, I looked over to the gentleman at my side during ‘Angel from Montgomery,’ and everyone was weeping.
+“Sitting there, I looked over to the gentleman at my side during ‘Hello In There,’ and everyone was weeping.
 The man doing the same was the great Peter Rowan.”